Earplugs are effective at protecting your ears and eyes, and are safe for use during an MRI exam.

 The key is to prepare yourself as much as possible.
 Think about what to expect during the test and what you can do to ease your fears.

+Can they sedate you for an MRI?
 One of the most common questions patients have when they are booked for an MRI scan is whether they will receive sedation.
 This is a perfectly understandable question, as there is a lot of anxiety about having to lie still for a long period of time in a confined space.
 However, the answer is yes, sedation is available for an MRI scan.

-it is important to have a sedative that will keep you relaxed and calm.
+It is important to have a sedative that will keep you relaxed and calm.
 Many people prefer to avoid sedatives altogether, but this often makes the procedure more uncomfortable.
 Sedatives are also useful for those who have a fear of confined spaces or loud noises.
 They are a great way to make the procedure as comfortable as possible.
 So, which sedative is best for MRI?

+What happens if you move during an MRI?
 During an MRI scan, the patient is required to remain perfectly still to ensure that the images are not affected.
 As an MRI scan is not painful, patients are often tempted to move their body to relieve discomfort or to adjust their position.

-However, it is important to remain perfectly still during an MRI scan because any movements can cause distortions in the images.
-So try to stay as still as is possible as movement during your MRI scan can lead to additional time in the machine.
+However, it is important to remain perfectly still during an MRI scan, because any movements can cause distortions in the images.
+So try to stay as still as is possible, as movement during your MRI scan can lead to additional time in the machine.

 The main side effect of an MRI scan is the loud noise caused by the machine.
 It’s not painful, and the machine is surrounded by ear defenders.
 Some people may feel a little claustrophobic, but this is rarely a problem with modern scanners.

+Can you feel ill after an MRI?
 Despite being a painless procedure, some people experience a range of symptoms after an MRI scan.
 These can include headaches, fatigue, nausea, and even trouble sleeping.
 While these symptoms can be alarming, they are usually harmless and often go away within a day or two.

 The scanner can stimulate the inner ear’s balance center, causing some people to feel dizzy as they are inside the machine.
 The feeling can last for a few minutes after they have left it.

-it depends.
+Is it normal to be sore after an MRI? it depends.
 Some people are more sensitive to the effects of the scanner than others, and while it’s rare, some people can even feel a little bit unwell after their scan.
 The most common side effect is a feeling of being a little bit tired.

+Can you talk during MRI?
 The patient may be able to talk, but it is advised to keep as quiet as possible during an MRI.
 One should not talk, move, or make any noises during the procedure.
 Only talk to the doctor.

+How long do you have to lie still for an MRI?
 As we’re sure you’re aware, MRI scanners are very powerful magnets, and the closer you are to the machine, the higher the magnetic force.
 Most patients need to lie still for between 10 and 20 minutes inside the MRI scanner, but it can be a lot less if you’re having a fast MRI, or longer if you’re having an standard MRI

 If you have a question about your health insurance, one of the most important things you can do is to reach out to the insurance company and ask them directly.
-They have the inside scoop on how your plan works, and can help you sort through any questions you have.
+They have the inside scoop on how your plan works, and can help you sort through questions you have.

+Why is MRI so expensive?
 MRI is now the most common medical imaging technique in use, but it is also one of the most expensive.
 This is because MRI scanners are very complex pieces of machinery that require a great deal of maintenance and calibration.
 The machines are also very expensive, costing millions of dollars each.
 The cost of an MRI scan is a major factor for many people when seeking medical treatment.

 Because there is no risk of radiation exposure during an MRI, MRIs can be performed safely on all patients.
 However, because of the strong magnet, MRIs are not performed on patients with: Pacemakers.
 Aneurysm clips.